mazenessam26/Blue-Ribbon--Backened-development-internship-task/README.md

 ## steps to run it:

-### 1. Clone the repository then navigate
+### 1. Clone the repository then navigate to the general folder

-cd blue-ribbon-backend

 # 2. Install dependencies